kurmukovai/skoltech_intro2ds_q_and_a/README.md

 ### 4. Why should we impute instead of dropping?

 In my personal experience imputing with mean is never *very* good idea.
 You will have a separate seminar on imputing missing values.
 For now, imputing with "mean" is just for training purposes.
 And dropping is mostly a bad idea, since you are not guaranteed to have all features during inference, and you still want to be able to make predictions.

+# Q&A-3 07.10.2021 TODO: add answers

+1. Why to use KFold
+2. Installing packages using pip in colab
+3. random_state, what for? mainly for reproducibility
+4. Why `X.iloc[train]` but `y[train]` ?